functime-org/functime/docs/embeddings.md

     Other potential use-cases for temporal embeddings include:
     - Churn prevention by matching purchasing patterns of active users to past users that churned
-    - Classifying measurements over time from IoT / robotic sensors to different model types or environments
+    - Classifying measurements over time from IoT / robotic sensors to different environments

     [Browse use-cases](#what-are-the-use-cases){ .md-button .md-button--primary }